lgrangeia/lgrangeia.github.io/_posts/2015-11-09-hacking-tomtom-runner-pt1.md

 ## 04. Attack Surface

-I chose the TomTom, so the next thing to do is to look at it from a hacker's perspective.
+I chose the TomTom, so the next thing to do was to look at it from a hacker's perspective.
 I'm good at breaking things but not so good at putting them back together, and since I use the watch regularly for its intended purpose, I made a promise to myself not to try to open it and attempt any sort of hardware hacking via JTAG/Debug pins.
 Also there would likely be at least some protections and it's a steep learning curve with some penalty for error.

 So what are our options from an external perspective?
 I figured these were the attack vectors: